MAKING WAR - INTERNATIONAL INTERVENTION - 2022/3

 Module Overview

-The module will examine, from both a theoretical and a practical perspective, international intervention in response humanitarian crisis, abuses of human rights, state failure, and armed conflict.
-Students will engage the different theoretical, ethical, legal and political issues surrounding international intervention.
+The module will examine, from a historical and practice-based perspective, international intervention in response humanitarian crisis, abuses of human rights, state failure, and armed conflict.
+Students will engage the historical cases of international intervention, to understand why, when, and how intervention talks place in practice.
 A UN Security Council simulation provides students with the experience of negotiating a resolution for intervention in the context of an evolving humanitarian crisis.
 Students also benefit from experienced practitioner engagement and a career-focused session.

 Module provider